IlliquidAsset/DeepCoder/prd.md

 - Maintain exact feature parity with Claude Code where possible
 - Preserve the same command structure and user experience

+**Clarification:** This project aims to build a *new CLI application* (DeepCoder) that *replicates the user-facing behavior and command-line interface* of the existing Claude Code CLI.
+The core technical task is to *replace the underlying API calls* from Anthropic's model API to Deepseek's model API (via Lightning.ai or platform.deepseek.com).
+The logic for parsing user instructions, interacting with the file system, performing Git operations, presenting diffs, and managing the agent's workflow *within the client application* should be implemented to *match the functionality* of the Claude Code CLI.
+The goal is to clone the *client*, not the underlying generative model architecture or training data.

 ### Key Capabilities to Clone
 1. Command-line interface for delegating coding tasks
 2. Multi-step reasoning for complex coding operations